enkidevs/curriculum/lua/lua-core/tables-in-lua-iv/assigning-functions-to-existing-tables-in-lua-i.md

 end
 ```

-In this example, we create a table called `operations` and assign different functions to it for performing arithmetic operations like addition, subtraction, multiplication, and division.
+In this example, we create a table called `operations` and assign different functions to it for performing arithmetic operations like addition, subtraction, multiplication, and division **through dot notation**.

 ---
 ## Practice

-Write a function named `createPlayer` that takes a `name` and returns a table called `player` with the following keys: `name` (a string) and `score` (an integer).
+Write a function named `createPlayer` that takes a `name` in the parameters.
+The function should return a table called `player` with the following keys: `name` (a string) and `score` (an integer).
 The table should also have a function named `incrementScore` that adds 1 to the `score` key.

 ```lua
 function ???(???)